11 Top Spots For Eats Under $15 In Saratoga Springs

 On the menu at The Local you'll find English and Irish favorites like fish 'n' chips and bangers & mash.
 Only a few dishes on the menu will set you back more than fifteen bucks.
 For even more great food deals, check out The Local for lunch specials and their late night menu.

 This Irish pub is a Saratoga staple.
 They have great food, local and imported brews, and live music.
-All menu items, except for the steak of the day, come in under $14.
+All entrées, except for the steak of the day, come in under $14.
 Besides being affordable, The Parting Glass is a great spot for late night dining.
-Their kitchen is open until midnight 7 days a week.
+Their kitchen is open until midnight or later 7 days a week.

 Kraverie is the fusion of two Jersey City food trucks right here in Saratoga Springs.
-This Korean BBQ and creperie fusion has everything from tacos to bibimbap, a traditional Korean dish.
-Most of the menu is under $15 until you add on meat for an extra charge.
-Don't let that turn you off—Thursdays are Burger & A Beer night, where you can get a Krave burger and a beer for a cool $14.
+This Korean BBQ and creperie fusion has everything from tacos (3 for $13) to bibimbap, a traditional Korean dish.
+Most of the menu is $16 and under, until you add on meat for an extra charge.
+Don't let that turn you off—Thursdays are Burger & a Beer night, where you can get a burger and a beer for a cool $14.

-The menu at Bailey's Cafe is filled with choices under $15 like the chicken and prosciutto sandwich or jumbo wings.
-(Can you think of many places where a dish with prosciutto is under $15?)
-They also have great weeknight deals like Taco Tuesday, Pasta Wednesday, and Crazy Mac Thursdays which will set you back $14 or less.
+The menu at Bailey's Cafe is filled with choices under $15, like burgers, jumbo wings, or lobster bisque.
+They also have great weeknight deals like Burger & Brew Monday, Taco Tuesday, Pasta Wednesday, and Crazy Mac Thursdays, which will set you back by only $14 or less.

 Mexican cuisine is a pretty good bet for cheap eats and Cantina is no exception.
-They have a ton of dishes under the $15 mark, but most impressive might be the SF Mission Burrito.
-Lime-zested rice, beer-simmered black beans, fresh salsa, cabbage, cotija cheese and your choice of meat get wrapped up in a tortilla and smothered with a scrumptious sauce.
+They have a ton of dishes under the $15 mark, but the most impressive might be the SF Mission Burrito.
+Charro beans, red rice, fresh salsa, lettuce, chihuahua cheese and your choice of meat get wrapped up in a tortilla and smothered with a scrumptious sauce.
 On the side, you'll get the house specialty, cactus fries.

 Known for their impressive beer menu, The Barrelhouse is a bit of a sleeper in the local restaurant scene.
-Everything on their menu is $15 or less, with most offerings coming in at $10 or $11.
+Many items on their menu are $15 or less.
 They may also be the only place in town serving up Spiedies—a Binghamton classic.
-Don't forget to check out their daily specials ranging from creative sandwich creations to ramen with smoked brisket.
+Don't forget to check out their daily specials ranging from creative sandwich creations to unique takes on tacos.

 Restaurants sourcing local ingredients aren't always expensive.
 Case in point, Comfort Kitchen.
-They source ingredients from twelve local farms, but their menu items are under $13.
-A burger or sandwich plus a side will come in right around $15, but if you're looking for something different, try the ricotta gnocchi.
+They source ingredients from several local farms, but their menu items are under $13.
+A burger or sandwich plus a side will come in right around $15, but if you're looking for something different, try their house-made pasta.
 Its preparation changes based on what's in season from the Farmers' Market but it never fails to be delicious.

 You'll find authentic Mediterranean cuisine at Falafel Den.
 Their specialties include gyros, falafel, and stuffed grape leaves.
-Everything on the menu is under $14, but our favorites include the falafel wrap and the platters.
-The platters have chicken or beef gyro meat served over rice, hummus and pita, and a side of Arabic salad.
+Everything on the menu is under $15, but our favorites include the falafel wrap and the platters.
+The platters have chicken or beef gyro meat served over rice, with hummus, pita, and a side of Arabic salad.

-Relatively new to the scene, Dizzy Chicken has brought some unique eats to town.
-Their specialty, as implied by the name, is rotisserie chicken but they also serve up smoked meats like brisket, turkey, and meatloaf.
-The majority of their entrées, which are a meat plus two sides, will set you back less than $15, but there's also a wide selection of paninis and sandwiches to choose from.
+Dizzy Chicken has brought some unique and healthy eats to town.
+Their specialty, as implied by the name, is rotisserie chicken but they also serve up smoked meats like pulled pork, brisket, turkey, and meatloaf.
+The majority of their entrées, which are a meat plus two sides, will set you back less than $15, but there's also a wide selection of paninis, sandwiches, and salads to choose from.